mutkovicova/milestone-4-project/README.md

 ### Shopping

 The checkout bag features a list of products, as well as the option to increase/decrease quantities.
 The checkout page then has a simple form for users to fill in, the option to save information for future purchases and an easy pay interface.

 ### Accounts

 Logged in users can edit their details and these details will automatically pull into the order form when checking out.
 They can also use the checkout process to override the details they have saved in their profile.

+### FAQs

+The FAQs on this site are simple and can be answered by a logged in user.
+In the backend, these answers can be deleted and replaced by administrators however in the short term, are useful as a way to ensure answers quickly.

+### Contact Form

+If a user does not find an answer to their question in the FAQs, they have the option to ask a custom question directly to the administrators' email.

 ### Admin